-This project includes routine maintenance on the existing 1-mile Millennium Trail from Wilson to Trail Creek Road.
-More extensive repairs such as an asphalt overlay and drainage work will be needed on Old Pass Road.
-The project should seek to reinforce the shared roadway environment on the 1-mile long Trail Creek county road through signage and shared lane markings.
-Volunteer donations and partnerships made significant repairs in 2012 and future maintenance efforts are underway.
+This project includes routine maintenance on the existing 1-mile Millennium Trail from Wilson to Trail Creek Road, and additional asphalt patching on the 3.7-mile Old Pass Road.
+More extensive repairs such as an asphalt overlay and drainage work will eventually be needed on the Old Pass Road.
 The project should also seek to implement Greater Yellowstone Trail branding and wayfinding signage.